 While visiting Northern Thailand on our honeymoon we found ourselves in the Golden Triangle.
 What is the Golden Triangle you ask?
-This is the area where Thailand, Myanmar and Laos meet on the mighty Mekong River.
+This is the area where Thailand, Myanmar, and Laos meet on the mighty Mekong River.

 Prior to our trip I had done some research on the area but hadn’t thought of taking a boat trip on the Mekong.
 When we heard that it would allow us to step foot on a province of Laos we decided, why not?
 We didn’t have enough time to visit Laos so we figured this was a good way to take a peek at the country.

-To reach Don Sao, we boarded a boat that would sail up the Mekong- showing us some landscape views, a casino and a giant Buddha before docking on the Laos side.
+To reach Don Sao, we boarded a boat that would sail up the Mekong- showing us some landscape views, a casino, and a giant Buddha before docking on the Laos side.
 The first thing you see as you near the Laos side is a trove of children that run down the hill and onto the banks of the river.

 No doubt about it, Don Sao is a tourist trap.
-However, it does give you a small glimpse at some of the Lao culture.
+However, it does give you a small glimpse of some of the Lao culture.
 You walk off the dock right into a market.
-You can find anything imaginable there from knock off designer purses to authentic snake whiskey.
+You can find anything imaginable therefrom knock off designer purses to authentic snake whiskey.

 You aren’t able to wander too far outside of the village and market area, but if you push yourself to the outskirts of this area you are able to witness some of the everyday life that goes on outside of the tourist area.